ratava/fit/README.md

 pip install -r requirements.txt
 ```

 FIT also requires that you have FireFox or Chrome installed.
 Use --chrome to use Chrome
 ### Selenium works better with Firefox.
 Chrome will display console erros.
 # Screenshot

 ![screenshot](https://github.com/ratava/fit/blob/main/screenshot.png)

 # Quick mode
-Bye default FIT will not use a quick test mode.
+By default FIT will not use a quick test mode.
 The following applies:
   iprep: 100 enties
   vxvault: 100 entries
   maulwareurls: 100 entries